 Cowboy fusses about our rats, but he loves watching Mr. Soot move his tubes around.

-It is surprisingly entertaining.
+It’s surprisingly entertaining.

-Once the newness of it wears off and the price goes down, I am going to buy the DVD of it.
+After that, we watched “Coco.”
+It’s a really good movie.
+Once the newness of it wears off and the price goes down, I’m going to buy the DVD of it.
+The music is really very catchy.
+I hope my rental is long enough for Gealach to watch it.
+She might enjoy it.

-I need to go back and bring some toys out of the laundry room for Gealach, but I cannot get to them because Heron came in, dumped all his dirty laundry on my floor, and disappeared.
+I need to go back and bring some toys out of the laundry room for Gealach, but I can’t get to them because Heron came in, dumped all his dirty laundry on my floor, and disappeared.
+I know he’s not coming home.
+His “hour” usually means tomorrow if you’re lucky, so I’ll tackle the laundry in the morning.

 No comments: